MethodAtlas

 Funk, M. J., Westreich, D., Wiesen, C., Sturmer, T., Brookhart, M. A., & Davidian, M. (2011).
 Doubly Robust Estimation of Causal Effects.

-Funk and colleagues provided a practical tutorial on doubly robust estimation for epidemiologists, demonstrating through a worked example how the AIPW estimator protects against misspecification of either the outcome model or the propensity score model.
-This paper helped spread the method in health sciences.
+Funk and colleagues provide a practical tutorial on doubly robust estimation for epidemiologists, demonstrating through a worked example how the AIPW estimator protects against misspecification of either the outcome model or the propensity score model.
+This paper helps spread the method in health sciences.

 Lunceford, J. K., & Davidian, M. (2004).
 Stratification and Weighting via the Propensity Score in Estimation of Causal Treatment Effects: A Comparative Study.